“Prepping is easy,” said no one ever.

 Did your pops ever tell you to never put all your eggs in one basket?
 Well, the old man was right.

-When SHTF, you can be anywhere — home, at work, on the road, or in the middle of eating a monster cheeseburger at your favorite diner.
+When SHTF, you can be anywhere—home, at work, on the road, or in the middle of eating a cheeseburger at your favorite diner.

 Overloading Your Bug Out Bag, Get Home Bag, and EDC

-It's tempting to pack everything but the kitchen sink inside your bug out bag, but then you can't carry it for a long period of time.
+While it’s tempting to pack everything but the kitchen sink inside your bug out bag, you can’t carry it for a long period of time.
 And that defeats its whole purpose.

 The same goes for your get home bag and everyday carry (EDC).

 It’s normal to make mistakes when you’re starting out.
-Heck, even the most seasoned preppers had a few slip-ups when they first started.
+Heck, even the most seasoned preppers had a few slip-ups when they first started prepping for disasters.

 What’s important is that you learn from these errors.
-So keep reading, get better gear, practice your survival skills, inspect your stockpile regularly, and teach your family a thing or two about prepping and survival.
+Keep reading, get better gear, practice your survival skills, inspect your stockpile regularly, and teach your family a thing or two about survival and prepping basics.

 Which of these mistakes have you made before?
 How did you stop making them?
 Let us know in the comments!